gottfriedleibniz/lmprof/README.md

 state = lmprof.start(...)

 -- stop([output_path]): Stop the profiler singleton and build its results.
-If no --  output_path is supplied a formatted Lua table/result is returned.
-Otherwise, --  the success of the IO (true/false) is returned.
+If no --  output_path is supplied a formatted Lua table or string is returned.
+--  Otherwise, the success of the IO (true/false) is returned.
 --
 --  lmprof_report.h contains the specifications for the different "result" --  structures depending on the profile mode.